crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a bug that would lead to insertion of records via ``INSERT INTO ...
+  (SELECT ...
+FROM ..)`` and ``INSERT INTO ...
+VALUES (...)`` into different
+  partitions while using the same partition by value.
+This occurs only when the partition key is an object field of the :ref:`timestamp
+  <timestamp_data_type>` data type.

 - Fixed an issue that caused queries on more than one relation and a literal ``FALSE`` in the ``WHERE`` clause to match all rows instead of no rows.